zemse/hardhat-tracer/MIGRATION.md

 ### User side

+Previously, type extensions were loaded by plugin users by adding references to a plugin-owned `type-extensions.d.ts` in their `tsconfig.json`.

-Type extensions are now loaded by plugin users through an annotation in a Typescript module like this:
+Now, they're loaded by plugin users through an annotation in a Typescript module like this:

 ```typescript
 /// <reference types="<npm package name>" />
 ```

+This typescript module needs to be added to their `tsconfig.json`.

 ## README.md

-Make sure to update the README to point to the Hardhat URL (https://usehardhat.com) instead of buidler.
+Make sure to update the README to point to the new Hardhat site (https://usehardhat.com).